adrianharet/adrianharet.github.io/_posts/2023-11-02-cooperation.md

 1. Create a schematic model of the game theory of cancer.
 Discuss the assumptions behind it, and the consequences for the host organism.
 See [4, 6].
 2. Discuss the game theory of specialization based on caste in eusocial insects (e.g., bees or ants).
 See [2].
 3. Reciprocity in the natural world.
-See [1, 3].
+See, for instance, [1, 3].

 # Bibliography
 1. Trivers, R. L. (1971).
 The Evolution of Reciprocal Altruism. *The Quarterly Review of Biology*, 46(1), 35–57.